exploringfinance/AWS_RShiny_wAPI/README.md

   * Once you install Rstudio verify the installation by visiting the site.
 Get the external IP address from the AWS Instance dashboard and add :8787.
 For example: http://ec1-2-34-567-890.compute-1.amazonaws.com:8787
   * This will not work unless you modified the security groups as explained above
 * [Install Shiny Server](https://www.rstudio.com/products/shiny/download-server/ubuntu/)
+  * Verify the installation by visiting a sample address: http://ec1-2-34-567-890.compute-1.amazonaws.com:3838/sample-apps/hello/
 * [Install PostgresSQL](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)
 * [Install Docker](https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-20-04/)